haitkadir/haitkadir.github.io/_posts/2025-01-17-Abstract-VM.md

 Abstract VM is a compact yet powerful project that introduces key concepts in virtual machine design, stack-based computation, and assembly language interpretation.
 It provides an excellent learning opportunity for mastering C++ features like interfaces, dynamic object creation, and error handling.

-Feel free to share your experience with this project or suggest improvements!